topo-gps/ios-manual/en/main/dashboard.rst

    *The map with the coordinate panel.*

-The coordinate that is displayed on the coordinate panel is the coordinate of the point in the middle of the cross.
+The coordinates that are displayed on the coordinate panel are the coordinates of the point in the middle of the cross.

-By :ref:`moving the map <ss-modifying-map-screen>` you can position the middle of the cross to the point of which you want to determine the coordinate.
+By :ref:`moving the map <ss-modifying-map-screen>` you can position the middle of the cross to the point of which you want to determine the coordinates.
 To quickly determine the coordinates of your current position, you can center the map by pressing the :ref:`position button <ss-position-button>` on the left hand side of the dashboard.

-If you tap the coordinate on the coordinate panel, the coordinate will be shown in a different format.
+If you tap the coordinates on the coordinates panel, the coordinates will be shown in a different format.

 The possible coordinate formats can be set via :ref:`Menu <sec-menu>` > More > :ref:`Settings <ss-settings>` > Coordinates > :ref:`Displayed coordinate types <sec-settings-coordinates>`.